-The Committee agreed that that performance on the pain assessment component will drive a substantial amount of variation in performance for this composite.
-However, members also agreed that each of the components contribute to the overall composite and that the all-or-none construction of the composite will help to incent hospice providers to complete all of the care processes included in provision of treatment and outcomes of treatment.
+• The Committee agreed that that performance on the pain assessment component will drive a substantial amount of variation in performance for this composite.
+However, members also agreed that each of the components contribute to the overall composite and that the all-or-none construction of the composite will help to incent hospice providers to complete all of the care processes included in this measure.
+The Committee also agreed that additional measures should be developed to assess provision of treatment and outcomes of treatment.